Over the past 60 years, Moog Aircraft Group has earned a reputation across the globe as a company that makes the impossible a reality.

-“Based on the number of fixtures involved in the CMM improvement project, this would have represented significant expenditure,” explains James Stuart-Young, Manufacturing Engineering Manager – Military Value stream, Moog Aircraft Group – Wolverhampton Operations.
+“Based on the number of fixtures involved in the CMM improvement project, outsourcing would have represented significant expenditure,” explains James Stuart-Young, Manufacturing Engineering Manager – Military Value stream, Moog Aircraft Group – Wolverhampton Operations.

 “Following a cost-versus-benefit analysis, we evaluated ways to produce these fixtures in-house via a cost-effective method that would reduce planned lead times.
 3D printing was chosen as the preferred method of manufacture due to the speed of production and low piece-part costs.”

 Rob Thompson, Sales Manager at SYS Systems – part of the Derbyshire-based Carfulan Group – said: “Engineers from Moog Aircraft Group attended an open house at our facility near Derby.
 As a result of the meeting we offered to print an aircraft valve body, a 30-hour print, simply to show the capabilities of Stratasys Fortus FDM machines.”

-“The FDM process of the Fortus 380 produced a more stable part through the sampling process,” added Mr Stuart-Young.
+“The FDM process of the Fortus 380 produced a more stable part through the sampling process,” said Mr Stuart-Young.

-Mr Thompson said: “This is an exciting application and, through our 3D-printing knowledge – as well as the CMM expertise of our sister division OGP UK – we were able to help Moog Aircraft Group optimise the printing of their fixtures.”
+Mr Thompson said: “This is an exciting application and, through our 3D-printing knowledge – as well as the CMM expertise of our sister division OGP UK – we were able to help Moog Aircraft Group optimise the printing of its fixtures.”

 The Fortus 380 at Moog Aircraft Group has been almost fully utilised in the production of fixtures for the CMM inspection process.
 The method of manufacture and the ability to model complex shapes from CAD systems has improved the way in which the company can orientate parts on the CMM machines to gain access to a variety of features in one set-up.

-With regard to material selection, Mr Stuart-Young said: “There is a need for the fixtures to be stable to temperature and ultraviolet light, which led us to choose ASA ivory as the preferred media on the machine.”
+With regard to material selection, Mr Stuart-Young said: “There is a need for the fixtures to be stable to temperature and ultraviolet light, which led us to choose ASA ivory as the preferred material on the machine.”

 Prior to the introduction of the Fortus 380, Moog Aircraft Group subcontracted the production of all tooling and fixtures.
-However, due to the limited number of suppliers in the local area, the company regularly suffered from a bottleneck situation.
+However, due to the limited number of suppliers in its local area, the company regularly suffered from a bottleneck situation.

 “Build times vary due to the range of parts we are printing, but for the CMM fixtures it is approximately 20 hours.
 What’s more, fixtures that have cost us in excess of £2,000 in the past can now be made for a couple of hundred pounds.

 “Importantly, the machine’s user interface and offline software is easy to use and, if the machine ever stops, there is an alarm or screen message providing instructions on what to do next.”

-“We put printed parts into our cleaning tank to dissolve the soluble support material,” added Mr Stuart-Young.
+“We put printed parts into our cleaning tank to dissolve the soluble support material,” said Mr Stuart-Young.
 “After, we take them out and leave them to dry on a rack, although we are currently looking into the possible purchase of a vacuum oven to dry parts faster.
 The fixtures are then stored close to the CMM machines for ease of access.”

-Today, the Fortus 380 at Moog Aircraft Group runs almost 24 hours a day, even through the weekends.
+Today, the Fortus 380 at Moog runs almost 24 hours a day, even during the weekends.
 Alongside the production of CMM fixtures, departments such as Assembly & Test and Development Engineering have realised the benefit of making complex tooling and fixtures in a shorter lead time.

-“The ability to try a design idea, test it and redesign it accordingly in a matter of hours, rather than weeks, has seen us improve work holding and reduce the occurrence of manual handling damage throughout the production processes,” concluded Mr Stuart-Young.
+“The ability to try a design idea, test it and redesign it accordingly in a matter of hours, rather than weeks, has seen us improve workholding and reduce the occurrence of manual handling damage throughout the production processes,” concluded Mr Stuart-Young.